desmodev/desmodev.github.io/_pages/about.md

 Contact me via [email](mailto:des@desdev.au) or [phone](tel:+:0421733892) to discuss your thesis requirements.

-For further information on working with an editor, please refer to the following articles:
+For further information on working with an editor, please refer to the following posts: